samcondon4/PyLabTools/docs/tutorials/stepbystep_config/index.rst

     Final interface.

-| We have now completed the configuration of our SPHERExLabTools fake experiment.
-Now checkout: :ref:`Using the SPHERExLabTools Interface <tutorials/interface/index:Using the SPHERExLabTools Interface>`!
+| We have now completed the configuration of our PyLabTools fake experiment.
+Now checkout: :ref:`Using the PyLabTools Interface <tutorials/interface/index:Using the PyLabTools Interface>`!